Tory Lanez shares videos for new tracks 'Staccato' and '392'

 These might be the first taste of the “real golden songs” Lanez claimed he was still sitting on back in April after releasing ‘The New Toronto 3’.

-The project, which happened to mark the end of his record deal with Interscope Records, was released off the helm of his record-breaking Quarantine Radio, aired on Instagram live.
+The project, which happened to mark the end of his record deal with Interscope Records, was released off the helm of his record-breaking Quarantine Radio and aired on Instagram live.

 Following its release, the rapper spoke to DJ Ebro on Beats 1 about his new journey as an independent artist.